 Degraves Street legends Clementine’s will be selling masks as fast as they can make them.
 Coming in pleated or fitted styles, the masks are made from 3 layers of cotton in a variety of designs.
 Email the team for pre-orders.
 Prices vary.

 I Sign.
 I Wander. on Facebook have shared some very useful graphics to assist in communicating with deaf or hard of hearing people while wearing a mask.
 You can also learn more from the The Deaf Victoria coronavirus information page.

+Prices correct at time of publishing.
 The DHHS does not encourage purchases of P2 and N95 masks as supplies need to be preserved for medical professionals.
 Do not wear a mask with valves or holes in it, as this could spread the virus if infected.
-Due to current circumstances, shops may close or run out of stock at very short notice.
+Due to current circumstances, shops may close, alter pricing or run out of stock at very short notice.
 Check with individual businesses for information.